SciBorgs/SciGuides/projects/BasicArmBot.md

     public static final double kG = 0.12055;
 ```

-Note the `Measure<T>` constants; this is part of WPILIB's [Java Units Library](https://docs.wpilib.org/en/stable/docs/software/basic-programming/java-units.html), which helps ensure correct units are used throughout the code.
+Note the `Measure<T>` constants; this is part of WPILib's [Java Units Library](https://docs.wpilib.org/en/stable/docs/software/basic-programming/java-units.html), which helps ensure correct units are used throughout the code.
 You'll see it used later on as well.

 One last we can add are static imports, which will save a bit of space.
 At the top of `SimArm`, type